What is a Thermal Power Plant?

 Thermal Power Plant Location

-A thermal power station or thermal power plant has ultimate target to make business profit.
+A thermal power station or thermal power plant has an ultimate target to make a business profitable.
 Hence for optimizing the profit, the location of the station is much important factor.

 The most economical and ideal power plant location is the center of gravity of the load because for such a power generation plant the length of the power transmission network will be minimum, thus the capital cost to the system is reduced.